AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-initial.md

 This circuit verifies that the values in _[private_inputs](#private-inputs).[private_call](#privatecalldata).[call_stack_item](#privatecallstackitem).[public_inputs](./private-function.md#public-inputs)_ (_private_function_public_inputs_) are aggregated into the _public_inputs_ correctly:

-1. It ensures that the specified values in the following arrays match those in the corresponding arrays in the _private_function_public_inputs_:
+1. Ensure that the specified values in the following arrays match those in the corresponding arrays in the _private_function_public_inputs_:

    - _note_hash_contexts_
      - _value_, _counter_